MyAllocator/myallocator-pms-php/README.md

 ### Parameter Validation

 The SDK supports parameter validation for array and json data formats, which can be configured via the *paramValidationEnabled* configuration in *src/MyAllocator/Config/Config.php*.
 If you prefer to send a raw request for performance, or other reasons, set this configuration to false.

-When enabled:
+If parameter validation is enabled:

 1. Required and optional Api keys are defined via $keys array in each Api class.
 2. Top level required and optional keys are validated prior to sending a request to MyAllocator.
-3. If a required key is not present, an ApiException is thrown.
+3. An ApiException is thrown if a required key is not present.
-4. If a top level key that is not defined in $keys is present in parameters, it is removed.
+4. Top level keys not defined in $keys are stripped from parameters.
-5. Minimum optional parameters is enforced.
+5. Minimum optional parameters are enforced.

 ### Data Formats